-South East Engla nd Regional Assembly Tourism and Related Sport and Recreation 2003 (Proposed Altera ations to Regional Planning Guidance) dorses the diversification from traditional roots whilst consolidating and upgrading tourist facilities in a way which value activities, decrease seasonality and support urban regeneration.
+South East England Regional Assembly Tourism and Related Sport and Recreation 2003 (Proposed Alterations to Regional Planning Guidance)

+The strategy endorses the diversification from traditional roots whilst consolidating and upgrading tourist facilities in a way which promote higher value activities, decrease seasonality and support urban regeneration.
 Objectives, Targets & Indicators Help diversify and develop rural economy Promote environmental quality and local distinctiveness Generate community benefits to enhance the quality of life Provide a greater variety of jobs across a wider range of skills

-Mission Possible: The South East Plan for Sport 2004-2008

-The plan sits within the National Framework for Sport in England, focusing on how the overall objective of increasing the participation rate of 30 minutes activity, five times a week to 70% of the population by 2020 can be adopted by the South East region.
+Mission Possible: The South East Plan for Sport 2004-2008 The plan sits within the National Framework for Sport in England, focusing on how the overall objective of increasing the participation rate of 30 minutes activity, five times a week to 70% of the population by 2020 can be adopted by the South East region.
 Objectives, Targets & Indicators Increase the current level of participation by 1% year on year.
 Make the South East a successful sporting region.
 Establish a network of multi-sport community clubs.
 Encourage economic and environmental sustainability.
 Use natural resources in the region to increase participation.
-Indicators:

-The main pai rt of the analysis was based on the Accessible Natural Greenspace Standard (ANGSt), originally developed by English part of Natural England.
-Using the ANGSt model, the study has identified levels of provision and areas of deficiency, as rea, distribution, and composition of accessible natural greenspace.
+An analysis o f accessible natural greenspace provision in the South East 2007 The main part of the analysis was based on the Accessible Natural Greenspace Standard (ANGSt), originally developed by English Nature, now part of Natural England.
+Using the ANGSt model, the study has identified levels of provision and areas of deficiency, as well as the area, distribution, and composition of accessible natural greenspace.
 Objectives, Targets & Indicators The report shows how new access opportunities can be provided for through targeting areas such as woodlands which currently fall outside the definition of accessible greenspace, and the effect this will have on levels of greenspace provision.
-ANGSt targets are: indicators That no person should live more than 300m from their nearest area of natural greenspace of at least 2ha in size That there should be at least one accessible 20ha site within 2km of home That there should be one accessible 100ha site within 5km of home That there should be one accessible 500ha site within 10km of home
+ANGSt targets are: • That no person should live more than 300m from their nearest area of natural greenspace of at least 2ha in size

+• That there should be at least one accessible 20ha site within 2km of ho

+- That there should be one accessible 100ha site within 5km of home - That there should be one accessible 500ha site within 10km of home
-South East For restry Plan - Seeing the Wood for the Trees 2006 The plans vision is for woods to make an increasing contribution to the sustainable development of the South East region, in both rural and urban areas.
-Objectives, Targets & More people's health and wellbeing improved through visiting woodlands Greater use being made of trees and woodlands for community projects and activities Trees and woodlands supporting the development of sustainable communities

-Indicators Woodlands enhancing and protecting the region's environment, together with safeguards for the heritage features within them Woodland habitats and species being brought into good ecological condition The economic value of woodland products to the region being increased Woodlands playing a greater role in attracting tourism, inward investment and other economic activity Woodlands and trees, especially ancient woodlands and veteran trees, protected from loss Integrated, strategic planning of woodland management
+South East For estry Plan - Seeing the Wood for the Trees 2006 The plans vision is for woods to make an increasing contribution to the sustainable development of the South East region, in bo and urban areas.
+Objectives, Targets & Indicators More people's health and wellbeing improved through visiting woodlands Greater use being made of trees and woodlands for community projects and activities Trees and woodlands supporting the development of sustainable communities Woodlands enhancing and protecting the region's environment, together with safeguards for the heritage features within them Woodland habitats and species being brought into good ecological condition The economic value of woodland products to the region being increased Woodlands playing a greater role in attracting tourism, inward investment and other economic activity Woodlands and trees, especially ancient woodlands and veteran trees, protected from loss Integrated, strategic planning of woodland management